MaazK7/Classroom-Monitoring-System/README.md

   - Copy the encodings.pkl file in the encodings folder of Attendance Module
   - Now you are good to go and run the main file.

-3.Rest of files were used for training the FER Module
+3. Rest of files were used for training the FER Module